puyanwei/spinlyzer-v12.2/README.md

 ### Tech Stack

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack which is;
+This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack which is

 - React
 - Next.js